naymspace/backpex/guides/get_started/installation.md

 The following guide will help you to install Backpex in your Phoenix application.
 We will guide you through the installation process and show you how to create a simple resource.

+Make sure you meet the [prerequisites](prerequisites.md) before you start the installation.

 ## Add to list of dependencies

 In your `mix.exs`: